icann/rdap-conformance-tool/docs/std_95/common_structures.md

 }
 ```
 2. For every object of the JSON array, verify that the structure complies with:
-    1. The name of every name/value pair shall be relation, idnTable or variantNames.
+    1. Test case [-11501](#id-testCase-11501){ #id-testCase-11501 }: The name of every name/value pair shall be relation, idnTable or variantNames.
 ``` json
 {
   "code": -11501,